Introduction

 2. Real-Time ABM Dashboards

-IBM’s sales team used Demandbase personalization insights to tailor follow-ups based on each account’s behavior on their US Open campaign microsite, delivering more relevant outreach at scale.
+IBM’s team relied on Demandbase personalization data to tailor outreach based on each account's activity on the campaign microsite.

 6. ABM Metrics That Matter